geoffreyporto/resume/README.md

   * Lead a team of software developers for MVP projects.

   * Launched a new platform called Claro Apps Android Marketplace for America Movil.
-Claro Apps has the first android market place of LatAm with payment via Cell phone balance \(non-credit card\) see here. [http://www.claroapps.com/](http://www.claroapps.com/)
+Claro Apps has the first android market place of LatAm with payment via Cell phone balance \(non-credit card\). see here. [http://www.claroapps.com/](http://www.claroapps.com/)

+  * Launched a new platform called Yappstars that connect the fan with their celebrity. see here: [http://yappstars.com/](http://yappstars.com/ "YappStars")

   * Defined and designed new solutions and software architectures.